 Moscow Slams Kiev's Shelling of Zaporozhye NPP as 'Act of Nuclear Terrorism'

-Late last week, Russian Foreign Ministry spokeswoman Maria Zakharova said that the Ukrainian military's attacks on the Zaporozhye nuclear power plant not only threaten the lives of Ukrainians and Russians, but all Europeans.
+The Russian Foreign Ministry spokeswoman Maria Zakharova said that the Ukrainian military's attacks on the Zaporozhye nuclear power plant threatened the lives of the Ukrainians, Russians, and all Europeans.

-Ivan Nechaev, deputy director of the Information and Press Department of the Russian Foreign Ministry, has warned of catastrophic consequences from Kiev’s shelling of the Zaporozhye nuclear power plant (NPP).
+Mark Sleboda, Moscow-based international relations security analyst, joins us to discuss Russia.
+The Russian Foreign Ministry spokeswoman Maria Zakharova said that the Ukrainian military's attacks on the Zaporozhye nuclear power plant not only threatened the lives of Ukrainians and Russians but all Europeans.

-“Over the past few days, Ukrainian forces have shelled the territory of the Zaporozhye nuclear power plant several times, which is an act of nuclear terrorism.
-Such actions by the Kiev regime can lead to a catastrophe of a scale much greater than the consequences of the accident at the Chernobyl nuclear power plant [in 1986]”, Nechaev said at a briefing.
+Dr. Colin Campbell, DC senior news correspondent, joins us to discuss the pro-Trump backlash to the FBI search.
+Dr. Campbell discusses the concerns over escalating the risk of political violence.